Complete Payroll Management: 2026 Guide

 URSSAF's Priority Audit Points

-- Professional expenses: correct application of mileage allowances, specific flat-rate deductions, reimbursement of actual expenses
+- Professional expenses: correct application of mileage allowances, specific deductions, real expense reimbursements

-- Benefits in kind: company car, housing, meal vouchers beyond exemption thresholds
+- Benefits in kind: company vehicle, housing, meal vouchers beyond exemption thresholds

-- Day-forfeiture agreements: compliance with collective agreements and monitoring of workload
+- Day-rate agreements: compliance with collective agreements and workload monitoring

 - Atypical employment contracts: interns, apprentices, subcontractors reclassified as employees